-If you have an Internet connection you can access most of our services from your own PC, laptop, mobile or tablet whether you are on or off campus.
-You can use wired points or eduroam - the University's free Wi-Fi service - at available locations on campus, to get connected.
-These are some of the top tools you can use with an Internet connection.
+With an Internet connection you can access most of our services from your own PC, laptop, mobile or tablet wherever you are, on or off campus.
+These are some of the top tools available to you.

-Once you have activated your computing account you will have access to secure file storage known as your M: drive.
-You should save your files to your M: drive so that they are:
+Once you have activated your computing account you will have access to your University OneDrive for Business file storage space.
+This is part of the Office 365 offering which is available to all students.
+You should save your files to your OneDrive so that they are:

 - Backed up regularly

-The Digital University provides you with access to all the latest student news and announcements as well as a wide range of tools.
-When you log onto the Managed Windows Service (MWS) your web browser will open to display the Digital University website.
+The Student Intranet provides you with access to all the latest student news and announcements as well as a wide range of tools.
+When you log onto a Managed Windows Service (MWS) computer on campus, your web browser will open to display the student intranet page.
 This gives you immediate access to the services you need:

 - Modules and assignments in VITAL (the University's virtual learning environment)